ffund/ml-notebooks/notebooks/1-python-numpy-tutorial.md

 # Plot the points using matplotlib
 plt.plot(x, y)

+# Show the figure.
+plt.show()
 ```
 :::

 ::: {.cell .markdown}
-With just a little bit of extra work we can easily plot multiple lines
-at once, and add a title, legend, and axis labels:
+With just a little bit of extra work we can easily plot multiple lines at once, and add a title, legend, and axis labels:
 :::

 ::: {.cell .code}